 As your baby grows you will probably get more back pain and perhaps even pain and numbness shooting down your leg.
 This is due to your baby and uterus putting pressure on your sciatic nerve and unfortunately, may not go away until you deliver.
 There are some back exercises that we can give you that may help.
 You may also try ice, heat and/or Tylenol as well.
 We prefer that you don't take Ibuprofen at this point in your pregnancy.

 After 28 weeks you should start to count your baby's movements each day.
 Babies sleep a lot of the time.
 However, at least once a day, when your baby is most active, you should be able to count at least 10 movements in one hour.
 If this does not occur call our office or Labor and Delivery.

 If you are having trouble sleeping you may want to consider a small dose of Benadryl or Unisom before bed.
 Also, try to take shorter naps during the day and try a warm bath before bed.

 If you have an Rh negative blood type, you will need an injection of rhogam around 28-30 weeks to protect future pregnancies from anti-bodies that your body might create.

 You'll need to pick a pediatrician that you're comfortable with.
 You do not need to notify them of your choice before delivery.
-Saint Francis has pediatric hospitals that will care for your baby during your hospital stay.
+St. Francis has pediatric providers who will care for your baby during your hospital stay.
 They will also attend the delivery if the need arises during labor.